ruismacdonald/nmrclassify/README.md

 ## Datasets

-The synethetic data is a simplified abstraction of the real NMR data.
-Multiplets are represented by (1, 6) arrays with elements representing area ratios.
+The synthetic data is a simplified abstraction of the real NMR data.
+Multiplets are represented by (1, 6) arrays with elements representing the area ratios between peaks.
 There are 6 different multiplets representing singlets, doublets, triplets, quartets, quintets and sextets.
-Single compounds (singles) are the addition of 2 sets of multiplets occupying 20% of 21 possible ppm positions.
-Addition is used to represent addition ratios (multiplets of 2 compounds occupying the same position).
-Mixed compounds (mixed) are the addition of 3 singles, which results in multiplets occupying 60% of 21 ppm positions.
+Singles are 10 single compounds.
+Masks are used so that multiplets only occupy a percentage of the 21 ppm positions.
+Two sets are added to represent multiplets of 2 different compounds occupying the same positions.
+Mixed are a mixture of 3 single compounds.
 The testing and training datasets each have 10 mixed compounds.

 ## Model

 The model uses a temporal convolutional network with stacked dilated 1D convolution blocks to estimate the mask for each compound.
 The model consists of an encoder, separation module and classification module.
+Depth conv is the convolution block in the separation module, TCN is the separation module, and Net is the full network.
+The parameters are based on Cov-TasNet but the values are lower since the data is smaller and is pattern data which is simpler than spectral data.
+These parameters will be scaled up when real data is used.

 **Encoder:**